matiasbouin/matiasbouin/README.md

 ## Hello!
 ### Welcome to my GitHub profile :]
-##### I'm Matias, a 23 years old Informatics student and web developer based in Buenos Aires, Argentina.
-Here are some things about me:

-- 🌱 I'm a Cloud Technical Architect
+##### I'm Matias, a software engineer with a focus on serverless cloud architecture and application development.

 - 📫 How to reach me: [Portfolio Link](https://personal-portfolio-chi.vercel.app/)
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love skating!